nautobot/nautobot/nautobot/docs/configuration/required-settings.md

 #### CACHES

 The [`django-redis`](https://github.com/jazzband/django-redis) Django plugin is used to provide the backend for Redis as a concurrent write lock for preventing race conditions when allocating IP address objects and to define centralized Redis connection settings that will be used by RQ.
-This setting is used to to simplify the configuration for defining queues. *It is not used for caching at this time.*
+The `CACHES` setting is used to to simplify the configuration for defining queues. *It is not used for caching at this time.*

 !!! important
     Nautobot does not utilize the built-in [Django cache framework](https://docs.djangoproject.com/en/stable/topics/cache/) to perform caching because Cacheops is being used instead as detailed just above. *Yes, we know this is confusing, which is why this is being called out explicitly!*